 Now they have new, sleek models that do fancy things like connect via bluetooth to your computer or cell phone:

 And even have fun colors and designs to personalize them:

 So, how exactly does it work?
 You can read the scientific explanation here.
 That explanation includes fancy words like Accelerometer, Heat Flux , and Galvanic Skin Response.
 So let me give you the simplified version.
 The bodybugg is worn on the upper part of your arm and through all of that fancy-schmancy scientific stuff it’s able to calculate, with over 90% accuracy, the number of calories you burn each day.
-After wearing the device, you plug it into your computer and it will show you all sorts of data.
+After wearing the device, you plug it into your computer, or use the app, and it will show you all sorts of data.
 For example, this is a screen shot of my activity from a day last week.
 You can tell I work out in the mornings as my calorie-per-minute burn is spiked during that time.

 It’s really interesting to see how things are impacted by the type of day I have.
 For example, on busy days where I run tons of errands and find myself pushing carts around the grocery store and Target, I burn tons of calories!
 (An excuse to shop!)
 When I have the bugg on it almost becomes a little game for me and I find myself parking farther from stores, or taking stairs instead of the escalator, just to see how many calories I can burn that day.

 Now that you know how many calories are burning off, it’s important to know how many calories are going in.
 I use the bodybugg program to track what I eat during the day.
 In addition to the huge database of food already in the program, you can enter and save your own foods, or create recipes, etc. easily creating a clear picture of what you’re consuming.
 For example, here was a day from my week last week.